Antrikshy/antrikshy.github.io/_posts/2015-05-30-a-computer-science-program-is-not-a-software-engineering-program.md

 <!--more-->

-**A computer science program is NOT a software engineering program.**
+**A computer science degree program is NOT a software engineering degree program.**

 1. Don't expect to use all of the stuff that you're learning in university, in a software engineering job.
 Sure, the programming and thinking skills transfer over to real software engineering, but the latter is easier (in my opinion) and pretty different from computer science.